Running Workflows

 The examples here use the publicly available [Exome Analysis Workflow](https://platform.dnanexus.com/projects/BQfgzV80bZ46kf6pBGy00J38/data/) (platform login required to access this link).

-For information on how to run a Nextflow pipeline, see here.
+For information on how to run a Nextflow pipeline, see [Running Nextflow Pipelines](https://documentation.dnanexus.com/user/running-apps-and-workflows/running-nextflow-pipelines).

-If dx run is run without specifying an input, interactive mode will be launched.
-You will then be prompted to enter each required input, after which you will be given the option to select from a list of optional parameters to modify.
-Optional parameters listed will include all those that can be modified for each stage of the workflow.
-The interface will then output a JSON file detailing the input specified and generate an analysis ID of the form analysis-xxxx unique to this particular run of the workflow.
+Running `dx run` without specifying an input launches interactive mode.
+The system prompts for each required input, followed by options to select from a list of optional parameters to modify.
+Optional parameters include all modifiable parameters for each stage of the workflow.
+The interface outputs a JSON file detailing the input specified and generates an analysis ID of the form `analysis-xxxx` unique to this particular run of the workflow.

 Below is an example of running the Exome Analysis Workflow from the public "Exome Analysis Demo" project.